jonassvensson4/jsfour-computer/README.md

 A more indepth guide of each program can be found <a href="" target="_blank">here</a>.

 Due to the lack of time I can't add any more programs.
-I have however created a <a href="" target="_blank">list</a> of the programs that I wanted to add to give you some  ideas.
+I have however created a <a href="https://github.com/jonassvensson4/jsfour-computer/issues/1" target="_blank">list</a> of the programs that I wanted to add to give you some  ideas.
 These programs may be added in another update.

 ### LICENSE
 Please don't sell or reupload this resource.